Fulham Pottery: John Dwight

 From the earliest days, the pottery was a significant manufacturer of salt-glazed stoneware, initially brown, and later white; often the two glaze colours were combined in different zones.
 Dwight was a very early experimenter with porcelain, approaching the matter scientifically, keeping records of his trials.
 Dwight's background was not in pottery; he had a Master of Arts degree from Oxford University, and worked as an assistant to Robert Boyle in the later 1650s.
-Excavations in the 1970s uncovered many of his coded test pieces, dated to 1673–74, which the Museum of London feels able to call "porcelain", although such wares never seem to have been produced for sale.
+Excavations in the 1970s uncovered many of his coded test pieces, dated to 1673–74, which the Museum of London describes as "porcelain", although such wares never seem to have been produced for sale.
 The Museum of London, which has the excavated pieces, has a small porcelain vase, deliberately broken, with painted floral decoration, and a similar unpainted one.
 The stoneware vessels often copied German shapes and decoration, while the porcelain shapes imitate Chinese porcelain.

 In its first years the pottery produced some small sculptural pieces of good quality, which were unprecedented in English pottery.
 These were figures of classical gods and busts of Dwight's family and English royalty, which were evidently modelled by sculptors brought in, though scholars cannot agree which.
 Most of the small number of examples in the London museums were made as one-off hand-modelled pieces, rather than using moulds to allow repetition, and seem to have come from a sale after Dwight's last descendant died in 1859.
 The Victoria and Albert Museum has a memorial statuette of his daughter Lydia Dwight, who died aged 6 in 1674, standing in her burial clothes with a skull at her foot.
 This was a private image for the family of the dead girl.
 Another half-length figure shows the girl dead in her bed, holding a posy of flowers.